Bachelor of Arts in Classical Studies

 Expand All

-Classical studies is an interdisciplinary field and intersects with other programs and departments on campus.
+Classical and early Mediterranean studies is an interdisciplinary field and intersects with other programs and departments on campus.
 This means that you'll enjoy an intellectually and experientially diverse range of learning opportunities.
 What's more, our courses call on a variety of skill sets, including collaborative translating, performing an ancient play in its original language and even building a catapult!

 If you are motivated to delve deep into a topic and analyze a body of material from the field in a creative and original way, you may consider writing a senior essay or senior thesis.
 This is a highly rewarding experience that requires commitment and perseverance.
 A senior thesis can be excellent preparation for graduate studies in several fields as well as for other professional degrees.